Trie: Compressed tries

-Radix tree, also known as a compressed trie, is a space-optimized variant of a trie in which nodes with only one child get merged with its parents; elimination of branches of the nodes with a single child results in better in both space and time metrics.
-This works best under the following conditions where the trie remains static and set of keys stored are very sparse within their representation space.
+Radix tree, also known as a compressed trie, is a space-optimized variant of a trie in which any node with only one child gets merged with its parent; elimination of branches of the nodes with a single child results in better metrics in both space and time.
+This works best when the trie remains static and set of keys stored are very sparse within their representation space.

-One more approach is to "pack" the trie, in which a space-efficient implementation of a sparse packed trie applied to automatic hyphenation, in which the descendants of each node may be interleaved in memory.
+One more approach for static tries is to "pack" the trie by storing disjoint sets of children in the same memory location, interleaved.

 Patricia trees

-Patricia trees are a particular implementation of compressed binary trie that utilize binary encoding of the string keys in its representation.
+Patricia trees are a particular implementation of the compressed binary trie that uses the binary encoding of the string keys in its representation.
 Every node in a Patricia tree contains an index, known as a "skip number", that stores the node's branching index to avoid empty subtrees during traversal.
 A naive implementation of a trie consumes immense storage due to larger number of leaf-nodes caused by sparse distribution of keys; Patricia trees can be efficient for such cases.